unlock-protocol/docs/docs/tools/locksmith/metadata.md

 ## Kinds of Metadata

-Unlock keeps track of metadata in two different ways, depending on what the metadata is attached to.
+Unlock keeps track of off-chain metadata in two different ways, depending on what the metadata is attached to.

 ### Key-Specific Metadata